Cheapest car insurance in Nebraska for a bad driving record

 Cheapest car insurance in Nebraska by city

-Lincoln has the cheapest car insurance rates in Nebraska at $2,891.
-But the most expensive city is Alliance with rates of $3,553.
+Lincoln has the cheapest car insurance rates in Nebraska, averaging $2,891 a year.
+However, the most expensive city is Alliance, with average insurance rates of $3,553 annually.

 CityAverage annual premium for clean recordAnnual premium for high-risk driver